 2. Do not buy bitten fruits and vegetables.

-3. Do not buy fruits exported from infected area.
+3. Do not buy fruits exported from the infected area.

-4. Keep your surrounding clean and free from bats.
+4. Keep your surroundings clean and free from bats.

 6. Avoid visiting patients.

 7. Make sure you wash your hands frequently.

 8. Avoid visiting places or consuming things that are mostly exposed to bats.